 The Bible is the infallible Word of God and is the only and final authority for salvation and Christian living.

 (2 Timothy 3:16, Isaiah 40:8, John 17:17, 2 Peter 1:20-21)

-There is only one God, who is Jesus Christ, and in Him dwelleth all the fulness of the Godhead bodily.
+There is only one God, who is fully the Father, Son, and Holy Ghost: Jesus Christ.
+In Him dwelleth all the fulness of the Godhead bodily.

 (Deuteronomy 6:4, Colossians 2:9, Isaiah 43:11, Ephesians 4:4-6, 1 Timothy 3:16, Isaiah 9:6, John 14:9)

 All have sinned and are in need of salvation.

 Salvation comes by grace through faith by the blood sacrifice of Jesus Christ.